 It might seem easier, quicker, and less costly considering the additional expenses such as attorney fees and filing fees compared to a bankruptcy case in Fort Collins, CO.
 But we don’t recommend our clients to try debt relief options or settlement before filing for bankruptcy.
 This has its own hidden risks that can end up harming you and your credit.
 It’s not a legal process, and the success rate is not very high.
 Consider getting in touch with a bankruptcy attorney from Burnham Law Firm in Fort Collins before making a decision.

-How Long Does the Process Take in Fort Collins?
+How Long Does the Bankruptcy Process Take in Fort Collins?

-Bankruptcy cases are not all the same.
+Fort Collins bankruptcy cases are not all the same.
 Some may take longer than others because of complications in financial records, the types of assets to be liquidated, etc. Your case might have unique situations that require more time to resolve.
-But on average, the entire process of a Chapter 7 bankruptcy can be completed in four to six months with the help of an attorney.
+But on average, the entire process of a Chapter 7 bankruptcy can be completed in four to six months with the help of a Colorado bankruptcy attorney.

 It begins with you filing your bankruptcy case in Fort Collins by giving the court a bankruptcy petition either yourself or through an attorney where your debts, assets, and information about your creditors are listed.
 After filing, you will be assigned a trustee who will take charge of the liquidation.
 Your trustee will set a meeting with you to verify and compile all your financial records.